bio-nlp/MedQA-CS/README.md

 - `conversation_turn_id`: Indicates the sequence of dialogue for the `qa` section.
 All other sections have `conversation_turn_id` with 1.

-- `input`: An object containing the model name that generate this input data waiting for evaluating, and another object for each model name containing the input variable name and input data.
+- `input`: An object containing the model name that generate this input data waiting for evaluating, and another object for each input model name containing the input variable name and input data.

 - `prompt`: An object containing the prompt:
     - `_type`: A string indicate this a prompt
     - `input_variables`: An array of input variable names used in the prompt template.
     - `template`: A prompt template that includes placeholders for the input variables.

-- `result`: An object containing the model name for the input data and evaluation result from the model.
+- `result`: An object containing the model name for the input data and evaluation result for that input model name.

 ### Example Case Object
 ```